silky-x0/Spam-detector/README.md

 Contributions are welcome!
 Feel free to open a PR or issue. 💡

 ## 📜 License
-MIT License © 2025 Your Name. 📝
+MIT License © 2025 Akhilesh tiwari. 📝

 ---
 🌟 **Star this repo if you found it useful!** ⭐